.st0{fill:#FFFFFF;}

 The Scandinavian Sleep Technique is not just a trend; it’s a game-changer for new parents.
 One of the most significant benefits is that it promotes better sleep for newborns.
 Newborns have different sleep patterns than adults, and this technique takes those differences into account.
 It encourages a more natural sleep cycle, which can lead to longer, more restful sleep periods.

-Moreover, the technique can also help parents get more rest.
-By promoting better sleep for the baby, parents can also enjoy longer periods of uninterrupted sleep.
+The technique can also help parents get more rest.
+When you promote better sleep for your baby, you yourself can also enjoy longer periods of uninterrupted sleep.
 This can be a lifesaver for new parents who are often sleep-deprived and struggling to adjust to their new routines.

 The Science Behind the Scandinavian Sleep Technique